John-Lluch/SWRevealViewController/README.md

    * SWRevealViewController.h
    * SWRevealViewController.m

-* Initialize an instance of a SWRevealViewController with a "rear" and "front" view controllers
+* Initialize an instance of a SWRevealViewController passing in a "rear" and a "front" view controllers.
-* Use the SWRevealViewController instance in your code as you would use any containment controller
+* Use the SWRevealViewController instance in your code as you would use any view controller.
+* Deploy as the application window rootViewController, or as a child of other containment controllers.
-* Add the panGestureRecognized provided by the SWRevealViewController to your "front" view controller
+* Add the panGestureRecognized provided by the SWRevealViewController to a suitable view of your "front" view controller, for example use the viewDidLoad method of your controller to add the gesture recognizer to a navigationBar.
-* You can change the "front" view controller at any time, even with animation
+* At any time, you can reveal, conceal the "rear" view or replace the "front" view controller, programmatically or based on user actions, with or without animations enabled

-## Basic API
+## Basic API description

 Initializing a SWRevealViewController: